MicroEJ/docs/SDKUserGuide/install.rst

    Confirm your installation path

 - Wait until the installation is done.
-Click on :guilabel:`Next` button.
+Then click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/installation_progress_screen.png
    :alt:  Installation screen